 Among distinctions in Node.js releases that are related to the major version number the most important one is whether that number is even or odd:

-- Currently (Odd) Releases: The versions of 19 or 21 are examples of such kind of software.
+- Current (Odd) Releases: The versions of 19 or 21 are examples.
 These versions are being developed further, supported only for about six months, and can be used only for testing new features but not for production purposes.

 - Long-Term Support (LTS) Releases: After six months, the major versions with an even number, e.g., 18 or 20, will be eligible for the Long-Term Support.
 Their primary goal is to be stable and secure and, thus, they are the only ones to be recommended for production projects.

 The support a version receives after entering the LTS phase is about 30 months: First 18 months make the Active LTS period when the version is regularly updated and bug fixes are done.
-The last 12 months are called Maintenance LTS, during which time, in fact, only security fixes will be released and the migration planning should be done.
+The last 12 months are called Maintenance LTS, during which time only security fixes will be released and the migration planning should be done.

 The following table briefly describes the statuses of the Node.js releases: